-Overnight oats and oatmeal are both made from oats.
-This makes some people wonder if they’re the same or if there’s a difference.
+As a Certified Health Coach, many clients ask me about overnight oats and oatmeal.
+People wonder if they’re the same or if there’s a difference.
 Let’s answer, what’s the difference between overnight oats and oatmeal?

 Overnight oats and oatmeal are made from oats but prepared and served differently.
 Overnight oats are soaked in milk, water or yogurt overnight.
 Overnight the oats absorb the liquid, soften and it’s ready to be served cold in the morning.
 Oatmeal is made by cooking oats in water or milk and immediately served warm.

-The rest of this article details all the differences between overnight oats and oatmeal, the pros and cons of each and how they’re prepared.
+The rest of this article details all the differences between the two, the pros and cons of each and how they’re prepared.
 In addition, I’ll include a side-by-side comparison of their nutrients and health benefits.

 Are Overnight Oats and Oatmeal the Same?

 Overnight oats and oatmeal are not the same.
-Overnight oats are prepared in advance and must soak overnight before the oats are edible.
+Overnight oats are prepared in advance and must soak overnight before its edible.
 However, oatmeal is cooked with heat to soften the grains quicker and is consumed shortly after.
-Overnight oats are served cold and oatmeal is served hot.
+Overnight oats are served cold, and oatmeal is served hot.

-- Saves time in the morning because the oatmeal is ready to be consumed without any preparation.
+- Saves time in the morning because it is ready to be consumed without any preparation.
 The steps are taken the night before.

-- Soaking decreases physic acid more.
-Physic acid can prevent the body from absorbing nutrients.
+- Soaking decreases phytic acid more.
+Phytic acid can prevent the body from absorbing nutrients.
 Cooking breaks them down as well, but research shows soaking does a better job.

-- Overnight oats are easier to transport.
+- They are easier to transport.
 Since they’re chilled, you can easily pack them in a jar or container to take with you as a breakfast on the go.

-- Easier preparation: There is no heating or cooking.
-The ingredients can be added with the liquid chosen the night before.
+- Easier preparation: There is no heating or cooking, they are uncooked oats.
+The ingredients can be added into the bowl with the liquid chosen the night before.

 - Fewer dishes to wash.
 There is no pot to clean because they’re not cooked on the stove.

 - More versatile.
-Overnight oats can be prepared in batches.
-They can be refrigerated up to four days and add the ingredients prior to eating them.
+They can be prepared in batches and can be refrigerated up to four days.
+When ready, add the ingredients prior to eating them.
 Cooked oatmeal can be refrigerated but need to cool first.

 - Most people prefer a warmer food to eat in the morning (comfort food).

-- The texture is slightly different, and some people may not enjoy it as much as cooked oatmeal.
+- The texture is slightly different, and some people may not enjoy it as much as cooked.